 - kids with severe immune disorders such as AIDS

-These people may be treated with (IV) antiviral medicine, usually in a hospital.
-Oral antiviral medicine also might be used at home after the infection is under control and no longer poses a serious risk.
+These people may be treated with intravenous (IV) antiviral medicine, usually in a hospital.
+Oral antiviral medicine also might be used at home after the infection is under control.
 These antiviral medicines can have serious side effects, so doctors use them with caution, especially in children.

-In bone marrow transplant patients, the antiviral drug ganciclovir given in an IV can be helpful in fighting CMV infections.
-In rare cases, CMV-immune globulin might be given before someone receives an organ transplant.
+In bone marrow transplant patients, the antiviral drug ganciclovir given in an IV can help fight CMV infections.
+In rare cases, CMV-immune globulin might be given before someone gets an organ transplant.

 Can CMV Infection Be Prevented?

-Currently, there's no vaccine to prevent CMV infection.
+Currently, there's no vaccine to prevent cytomegalovirus infection.
 Washing hands well and often can help reduce the risk of infection.
 This is especially important for:

 - childcare workers

 - anyone who has close contact with children

 It's also a good idea to not share eating utensils with young kids and to avoid close contact with anyone who has the infection.

 A mom who has a CMV infection shouldn't stop breastfeeding her baby.
 The benefits of breastfeeding are believed to outweigh the risks of passing CMV to the baby, who is unlikely to develop any symptoms if infected.